 - Preheat the oven to 350 degrees Fahrenheit.

-- Add the spelt flour, salt, and baking powder to a mixing bowl, then mix well.
+- Add 2 cups spelt flour, 1/4 teaspoon salt, and 2 teaspoons baking powder to a mixing bowl, then mix well.

-- Add the unsweetened almond milk, maple syrup, olive oil, and vanilla, then use a whisk to mix until combined.
+- Add 1 cup unsweetened almond milk, 1/2 cup maple syrup, 1/4 cup extra virgin olive oil, and 1 teaspoon vanilla extract, then use a whisk to mix until combined.

 - Transfer the batter to a muffin pan lined with paper baking cups.
 This recipe makes 10 muffins, so divide the batter evenly into 10 of the muffin pan cups.